Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 === "Dask"

     If you want to learn more about Dask, you can read the [Dask Delayed documentation](https://docs.dask.org/en/stable/delayed.html) to read more about the decorators and the [Dask Distributed documentation](https://distributed.dask.org/en/stable/) to read more about the distributed Dask cluster.
 Please refer to the [Dask Discourse page](https://discourse.dask.org/) for Dask-specific questions.

+=== "Parsl"

+    If you want to learn more about Parsl, you can read the [Parsl Documentation](https://parsl.readthedocs.io/en/stable/#).
+Please refer to the [Parsl Slack Channel](http://parsl-project.org/support.html) for any Parsl-specific questions.

+=== "Prefect"

+    If you want to learn more about Prefect, you can read the [Prefect Documentation](https://docs.prefect.io/).
+Please refer to the [Prefect community resources](https://www.prefect.io/community) for any Prefect-specific questions.

 === "Redun"